stan-dev/statastan/README.md

-# statastan
+# StataStan

-Stata interface for Stan.
+Source repository for StataStan, the Stata interface to Stan.

+#### License

+StataStan is licensed under the new BSD license.